mus-format/mus-go/README.md

 # cmd-stream-go
 [cmd-stream-go](https://github.com/cmd-stream/cmd-stream-go) - high-performance
-client-server library for Golang that implements a Command pattern. cmd-stream-go/MUS is about 3 times faster than gRPC/Protobuf.
+client-server library for Golang that implements the Command pattern. cmd-stream-go/MUS is about 3 times faster than gRPC/Protobuf.

 # musgen-go